-This page outlines how to assemble our oven kits, from preparation to polish.
-Click on the images below to open up an image gallery slideshow that details each part of the process.
+This page outlines how to assemble our oven kits, from preparation to finished and ready-to-use.

 But all ovens require some forethought.
 For example, the final height of the oven floor must be considered, then planned for.